redhat-canada/amq-mqtt/README.md

 This has been tested on OpenShift 4.8, including Azure Red Hat OpenShift v4.8.

-## Setup Broker
+## Install Operators

-First, install the AMQ Broker operator.
+First, install the AMQ Broker operator and OpenShift Pipelines operator.
 You can do this through the OpenShift UI as an admin, or by executing the following command using the `oc` cli as a `cluster-admin`.

 ```
-oc apply -k broker/operator
+oc apply -k manifests/operators
 ```

 ## Generate Certificates